-- Nice Job Breaking It, Hero!: His sabotage of a mission to discredit Nagate was not only petty, but put En in a coma and - far worse - resulted in Hoshijiro being assimilated into the Gauna and becoming the Crimson Hawk Moth.
-It also lead to the deaths of multiple other pilots due to the Gauna's tail they were suppose to sever still being attached and able to attack.
+- Nice Job Breaking It, Hero!: His sabotage of a mission to discredit Nagate was not only petty but put En in a coma and - far worse - resulted in Hoshijiro being assimilated into the Gauna and becoming the Crimson Hawk Moth.
+It also leads to the deaths of multiple other pilots due to the Gauna's tail they were supposed to sever still being attached and able to attack.

 - Odd Friendship: Kunato befriends Toutarou Yamano, the younger brother of Eiko Yamano.
 What makes this odd is the notion of the once-haughty and arrogant Kunato having friends at all, though it shows the Character Development he has undergone.